 Why is Immigration Medical Exam required?

-Center for Disease Control (CDC) and U.S. Citizenship and Immigration Services (USCIS) require the medical exam for all intending immigrants to the United States to protect public health.
-A complete physical and medical examination must be conducted by the USCIS and State department’s designated civil surgeons (applying from within the U.S.) and panel physicians (applying from outside the U.S.) of all the applicants for a green card.
-Military physicians of the U.S. are also authorized to perform medical exams at a military treatment facility for U.S. military personnel and other dependents.
-Immigration medical exam includes;
+The Centers for Disease Control and Prevention (CDC) and U.S. Citizenship and Immigration Services (USCIS) mandate a medical examination for all prospective immigrants to the United States to safeguard public health.
+This examination must be conducted by designated civil surgeons (for those applying from within the U.S.) and panel physicians (for those applying from outside the U.S.).
+Additionally, U.S. military physicians are authorized to perform these medical exams at military treatment facilities for military personnel and their dependents.
+The immigration medical exam comprises:

 How to get a Medical Exam?

-• Facility to find a doctor designated for a medical exam
+- How to find a designated doctor for the medical exam

 Medical Exam Cost